microsoft/LightGBM/docs/Parallel-Learning-Guide.rst

 When setting up data partitioning for LightGBM training with Dask, try to follow these suggestions:

-* ensure that each worker in the cluster has some of the training data
+* ensure that each worker in the cluster has some of the training data;
-* try to give each worker roughly the same amount of data, especially if your dataset is small
+* try to give each worker roughly the same amount of data, especially if your dataset is small;
-* if you plan to train multiple models (for example, to tune hyperparameters) on the same data, use ``client.persist()`` before training to materialize the data one time
+* if you plan to train multiple models (for example, to tune hyperparameters) on the same data, use ``client.persist()`` before training to materialize the data one time.

 Using a Specific Dask Client
 ****************************